willamette24/willamette24.github.io/info.md

 [Crystal Lake Sports Fields, Corvallis, Or](https://goo.gl/maps/E2LqRC2i5r52)

 # Benefit
-Our race is helping to raise money for "Lilly's Grant for Guidance," a fund in place to further suicide education in our schools, and counseling assistance for children within the the Corvallis and Philomath School Districts.
+Our race is helping to raise money for "Lilly's Grant for Guidance," a fund in place to further suicide education in our schools, and counseling assistance for children within the Corvallis and Philomath School Districts.

 # Pre-Race